 - Protecting your images from unlicensed usage.

-In most cases the client is never satisfied with how much you are initially willing to offer.
+In most cases, the client is never satisfied with how much you are initially willing to offer.
 They’ll try to get more rights to the image, to use the image for various undisclosed purposes.
 You on your part should be all ears and open to changes.
 Look for a good sample photo license agreement while you are drafting a photography license.
 And when you are looking to protect your images on your online portfolio website, make sure to add a terms and conditions page mentioning that it is not allowed to download pictures from your website.
 And choose a platform which can disable the download if you want.

 An ideal license description must contain the following:

-- Parties—When describing the license, make sure to establish the names of the parties involved; the licensor, licensee and the End User (the party that will ultimately use the image).
+Parties—When describing the photography license, make sure to establish the names of the parties involved; the licensor, licensee, and the End User (the party that will ultimately use the image).

-- Permissions—The license grants permission to the client for specified use of the image, like what category/type of media to use the image on, the distribution format, placement, quantity, size, duration, region, language, and exclusivity.
+Permissions—The license grants permission to the client for the specified use of the image, like what category/type of media to use the image, the distribution format, placement, quantity, size, duration, region, language, and exclusivity.

-- Constraint—A permission can also be used as a constraint.
-The license start and end date is one constraint, that allows your client to use your image in a particular duration only and once the license is over the client would have to pay you an additional licensing fee in order to use your image.
-If applicable, you can also put media, region or product/service constraints on your image.
+Constraint—permission can also be used as a constraint.
+The license start and end date is one constraint that allows your client to use your image in a particular duration only and once the license is over the client would have to pay you an additional licensing fee to use your image.
+If applicable, you can also put media, region, or product/service constraints on your image.

-- Image Information—Description of the image(s) associated with the license is one thing that you shouldn’t skip from the license description.
-The license description must define the quantity of images that may be used under the license.
+Image Information—Description of the image(s) associated with the photography license is one thing that you shouldn’t skip from the license description.
+The license description must define the number of images that may be used under the license.

-As a professional photographer, building profitable, recurring income streams based on your work is incredibly important and Licensing your work lets you achieve that.
-Figuring out how to license your images doesn’t have to be overwhelming as there are plenty of resources available online that would help you navigate your way through the myriad of business, legal, and artistic considerations involved in licensing.
+As a professional photographer, building profitable, recurring income streams based on your work is incredibly important, and Licensing your work lets you achieve that.
+Figuring out how to license photos doesn’t have to be overwhelming as there are plenty of resources available online that would help you navigate your way through the myriad of business, legal, and artistic considerations involved in licensing.

 Liked this post?
 Share it now.